 5. What is professional indemnity insurance?

-We have previously mentioned it – and, indeed, professional indemnity insurance is meant for businesses that provide professional services or give advice.
+Professional indemnity insurance is intended for businesses that provide professional services or give advice.

 6. How should I insure the business premises?

-Given how much your business could rely on its premises, it would be wise for you to insure the premises.
-This would include insuring buildings, fixtures, fittings, machinery, equipment or tools.
+Given how much your business could rely on its premises, it would be wise for you to ensure the premises either via property damage insurance or warehouse insurance.

 7. What is business interruption insurance?